awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 Use the following procedure to run a Jupyter notebook to refit the transformations and export the data\.

-To run a Jupyter Notebook and to refit the transformations and export your Data Wrangler flow, do the following\.
+To run a Jupyter notebook and to refit the transformations and export your Data Wrangler flow, do the following\.

 1. Choose the **\+** next to the node that you want to export\.

 1. Choose **Export to**\.

-1. Choose the location where you're exporting the data\.
+1. Choose the location to which you're exporting the data\.

 1. For the `refit_trained_params` object, set `refit` to `True`\.

 1. For the `output_flow` field, specify the name of the output flow file with the refit transformations\.

-1. Run the Jupyter Notebook\.
+1. Run the Jupyter notebook\.

 ## Create a Schedule to Automatically Process New Data<a name="data-wrangler-data-export-schedule-job"></a>